 Overall the Atomic wallet is a beautiful wallet with a very slick UI.
 You can easily use it to track your portfolio and do the basic things like sending and receiving coins and tokens.

 - Find out more about using the Atomic wallet for storing your USDT TRC20 tokens here

 7 ) TronLink wallet – USDT wallet (TRC20)

-And lastly we are listing the TronLink wallet for using as your Tether wallet for your Tron blockchain tokens.
+And lastly, I am listing the TronLink wallet for using as your Tether wallet for your Tron blockchain tokens.
 It is a Tron wallet and Tron token wallet.